o3de/o3de.org/content/docs/engine-dev/tools/tiaf/maintaining-tiaf/debugging-tiaf.md

 `conftest.py` contains the fixtures that are used by both test scripts, and is a good place to start when updating tests with new features and command arguments.

-This example config snippet will allow you to run TIAF pytests locally in vscode.
-Just copy and paste it into your existing `settings.json` (or create it if need be):
+This example config snippet allows you to run TIAF pytests locally in VS Code.
+Simply copy and paste it into your existing `settings.json` (or create it if needed):

 ```json
 {